When the Surf Strikes: Deaths in Tenerife – What Mallorca Must Learn

 What Is Missing in Prevention?

-There are already warning signs and rescue points — but their effectiveness depends on details.
+There are already warning signs and rescue points — but their effectiveness depends on details, as highlighted in a reality check on giant waves and cliff protection.
 Some signs are too small or only in one language, others are placed where they can easily be overlooked.
 In the off-season lifeguards are often absent, and many visitors are unaware of the danger.
 Another problem is the appeal of spectacular photo spots.
 A stable rock ledge with a sea view is a magnet for selfies; the click is more important than the small note ‘dangerous in rough seas’.
 So the question is: is information work alone enough, or are visible, structural measures needed?

 Concrete Proposals — Pragmatic and Local